isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 *   The uniform has to be worn tucked in at all times.
 *   Nametags are to be displayed on the school uniform.
 *   Hair must be neat and tidy at all times.
 Fringe should be above the eyebrows.
 Long fringe must be clipped up neatly.
 No fancy or outlandish hair styling or colouring or tinting of hair is allowed
 *   Boys' hair should be short and gently-sloped at the sides and rear.
-No shaving or cropping the sides and rear.
-They must be clean-shaven with no facial hair like moustaches and beards.
+No shaving or cropping the sides and rear.&nbsp; They must be clean-shaven with no facial hair like moustaches and beards.
-*   Girls with touching the collar must have it neatly plaited or tied up.
-All rubber bands, hair bands and hair clips used must be black or dark blue.
+*   Girls with touching the collar must have it neatly plaited or tied up.&nbsp; All rubber bands, hair bands and hair clips used must be black or dark blue.
 *   Students are not allowed to wear make-up at any time except when performing during concerts.
 *   Spectacles should be plain frame and non-tinted, unless recommended by the physician.
 *   No friendship bands or accessories are allowed.
 Religious items are to be kept out of view, under the uniform.
 Small earrings or simple plain gold or silver ear studs are allowed.
 Multiple earrings are not allowed.
 No necklaces are to be worn.
 *   Fingernails are to be kept short and clean.
 No nail polish or strengthener should be applied to fingernails.
 *   Black socks should be worn with full black shoes.
 *   Socks worn should cover the ankle.
-*   Girls can only wear their PE shorts on days with PE lessons.
-They are not required to change out of their PE shorts after their PE lessons.
+*   Girls can only wear their PE shorts on days with PE lessons.&nbsp; They are not required to change out of their PE shorts after their PE lessons.

 #### **Daily assembly**

 Observe the routines at all times.
-*   Assemble according to the classes upon reaching school.
-Sit down and read a book quietly.
+*   Assemble according to the classes upon reaching school.&nbsp; Sit down and read a book quietly.&nbsp;
 *   No playing within the school compound.
-*   Have breakfast in the canteen if necessary before proceeding to the hall/classroom.
-No idling at the canteen
+*   Have breakfast in the canteen if necessary before proceeding to the hall/classroom.&nbsp; No idling at the canteen
-*   Breakfast from the canteen will _NOT_ be sold after 7.20am.
+*   Breakfast from the canteen will&nbsp;_NOT_&nbsp;be sold after 7.20am.
 *   Assemble in the class every Wednesday and read a book quietly while waiting.

 #### **Flag-raising ceremony**